pinho/crossover-study/README.md

-# xcomparison
+# Crossovers Comparison

-Comparison of Crossover operators in combinatorial optimization problems
+Comparison of Crossover operators in Genetic Algorithms for some combinatorial optimization problems.